CyborgNest

-CyborgNest Ltd is a wearable start-up company headquartered in London, United Kingdom.
-The start-up created a wearable which used haptic technology (vibrations) to convey information to the wearer called NorthSense.
-The device was released in 2017 to connect wearers to the earth's magnetic field.
+CyborgNest Ltd is a company headquartered in London, United Kingdom.
+The start-up sells sensory enhancement technology and created a wearable haptic compass called NorthSense, inspired by the NorthPaw, an earlier haptic compass made by the now-defunct Sensebridge.
+The device was released in 2017 to allow wearers to sense the Earth's magnetic field.
+It is unclear whether humans do, or did, possess this sense.